arq0017/Static-Code-Analyzer/README.md

 2. Multiple test cases have been given

 ### Outline Errors
-1. S001 Too long
+1. S001 Too long.
-2. S002 Indentation is not a multiple of four
+2. S002 Indentation is not a multiple of four.
-3. S003 Unnecessary semicolon
+3. S003 Unnecessary semicolon.
-4. S004 At least two spaces required before inline comments
+4. S004 At least two spaces required before inline comments.
-5. S005 TODO found
+5. S005 TODO found.
-6. S006 More than two blank lines used before this line
+6. S006 More than two blank lines used before this line.
-7. S007 Too many spaces after '{construction_name}'
+7. S007 Too many spaces after '{construction_name}'.
-8. S008 Class '{class_name}' should use CamelCase
+8. S008 Class '{class_name}' should use CamelCase.
 9. S009 Function '{def_name}' should use snake_case
-10.S010 Argument '{argument_name}' should be in snake_case
+10. S010 Argument '{argument_name}' should be in snake_case.

-11.S011 Variable '{variable_name}' should be in snake_case
+11. S011 Variable '{variable_name}' should be in snake_case.
-12.S012 Default argument value is mutable
+12. S012 Default argument value is mutable.

 Example for Syntax Analyzer: